A quick guide to the new fitness tests

 - Details of run time and MSFT levels can be found on Rolefinder

 Why test your running?

 The run measures your aerobic capacity.
 Aerobic fitness is essential for all military tasks, and important for injury prevention.

 The Medicine Ball Throw

 Sitting with your back against a wall, you'll throw a 4kg medicine ball as far as you can.
 Your best throw of three will count.
 You must throw at least 2.7m to meet the lowest soldier entry standard.
 Some trades will need you to throw the ball 3.1m.

 The seated ball throw measures your upper-limb explosive strength.
 This is an important part of fitness, and is essential of being able to perform many military tasks well.

 How to prepare (links to instructional videos)

 Standing in front of a bar set to mid-thigh height, you'll be asked to pull the bar upwards for 5 seconds, then rest and repeat.
 Your best score of the two attempts will count.
-You must pull 46 units or more to meet the lowest soldier entry standard, although some trades will need a higher score.
+You must pull 50kg or more to meet the lowest soldier entry standard, although some trades will need a higher score.
 Your score will be taken from the best of your two attempts.

 Why test your mid-thigh pull?